jonesd/abora-white/README.md

 ## Building and Testing

-Currently there is not much to look at, but you can build and run tests on the code if you have Maven installed.
+Currently there is not much to look at, but you can build and run tests on the code if you have Java + Maven installed.

     mvn clean install

-Copyright 2003, 2014 David G Jones
-mailto:david@dgjones.info
+## Contact

+david@dgjones.info

 https://github.com/jonesd/abora-white

+## Copyright and licence

+Abora White is Copyright 2003, 2014 David G Jones

+Licensed under MIT X-11.

+Substantial portions of the code are from the Udanax Gold project and are Copyright 1979-1999 Udanax.com and licensed under MIT-X11.